What is an IGC?

 - Seeking your views on how we should make allowances for sustainable investment within the investment funds provided by your pension plan.

 The terms of Reference were reviewed and signed off at the meeting on 20th September 2018.

 Members of Fidelity’s Independent Governance Committee

 Kim Nash – Independent Governance Committee Chair

-Kim Nash is a Director at PTL Governance Ltd (PTL).
-She joined PTL in February 2012.
+Kim Nash is a Director at PTL Governance Ltd, which she joined in February 2012.
 Kim is a qualified Actuary and previously worked for Willis Towers Watson as an actuarial benefit consultant.
-Kim’s is able to bring her significant DC experience both as a Trustee and a member of governance committee to lead the IGC to develop the value for money framework and make comparisons on Fidelity’s performance against the wider industry.
+Kim brings her significant DC experience both as a Trustee and a member of governance committee to lead the IGC to develop the value for money framework and make comparisons on Fidelity’s performance against the wider industry.